RayHightower/RayHightower.com/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 * [Ubuntu 14.04 for Parallella](http://downloads.parallella.org/ubuntu/dists/trusty/image/ubuntu-14.04-140611.img.gz) (released June 11, 2014)
 * [Linux kernel with HDMI support](http://downloads.parallella.org/boot/linux/kernel-hdmi-default.tgz)
-* [Parallella-16 Zynq 7010 with HDMI display](https://github.com/parallella/parabuntu/tree/master/fpga_bitfiles) (_Update on 07Mar2017: This link was recently moved.
-You can choose the FPGA file that best fits your particular Parallella.
-Thanks Bryan Zake for mentioning the change._)
+* [Parallella-16 Zynq 7010 with HDMI display](https://github.com/parallella/parabuntu/tree/master/fpga_bitfiles) (_Update on 07Mar2017: Thanks Bryan Zake for providing an updated link._)

 Unzip the files and place them in a directory that's handy.
 You'll need them for the next step.
 With Mac OS X, you can unzip the files by double-clicking them in `Finder`.